jiriklepl/europar2023-artifact/README.md

 ## Bonus

-This section contains some thing that didn't fit within the paper (due to the length limits, or ongoing development).
+This section collects topics that did not fit within the paper (due to the length limits, or ongoing development).

 ### Advanced Traversals

-The traversals performed by the Noarr traversers can be transformed by applying the `.order()` method with an argument that specifies the desired transformation, these transformations include (the list is non-exhaustive; the Noarr library also defines many shortcuts for various transformation combinations):
+The traversals performed by the Noarr traversers can be transformed by applying the `.order()` method with an argument that specifies the desired transformation, these transformations include: (the list is non-exhaustive; the Noarr library also defines many shortcuts for various transformation combinations)

   - `into_blocks<OldDim, NewMajorDim, NewMinorDim>(block_size)` - Separates the specified dimension into blocks according to the given block size; each index from the original index space is then uniquely associated with a major index(block index) and a minor index.
 The dimension does not have to be contiguous.
-However, the transformation always assumes the dimension length is divisible by the block size; otherwise, some of the data are associated with indices outside the accessible index space.
+However, the transformation always assumes the dimension length is divisible by the block size; otherwise, some of the data are associated with indices outside the accessible index space and thus cannot be traversed.

     For the cases where the original dimension length is not guaranteed to be divisible by the block size, the Noarr library defines:

       - `into_blocks_static<OldDim, NewIsBorderDim, NewMajorDim, NewMinorDim>(block_size)` - The `NewIsBorderDim` the top-most dimension of the three.
-It has the length of `2`; and, if it is given the index `0`, the rest of `into_blocks_static` behaves just like `into_blocks`; if it is, instead, set to `1` (corresponding to the *border* consisting of the remaining data that do not form a full block), the length of the major dimension is set to `1` (there is only one block), and the length of the minor dimension is set to the division remainder (modulo) after dividing the original dimension length by the block size.
+It has a length of `2`; and, if it is given the index `0`, the rest of `into_blocks_static` behaves just like `into_blocks`; if it is, instead, given the index `1` (corresponding to the *border* consisting of the remaining data that do not form a full block), the length of the major dimension is set to `1` (there is only one block), and the length of the minor dimension is set to the division remainder (modulo) after dividing the original dimension length by the block size.

       - `into_blocks_dynamic<OldDim, NewMajorDim, NewMinorDim, NewDimIsPresent>(block_size)` - The specified dimension is divided into blocks according to the given blocks size using round-up division.
 This means that each index within the original index space is uniquely associated with some major index (block index) and some minor index and it is always accessible within the new index space (contrasting the simple `into_blocks`).
 Without the *is-present* dimension, this would allow for accessing items outside the original index space - for such items (we can recognize them by `oldLength <= majorIdx * block_size + minorIdx` being `true`), the is-present dimension length is `0`; otherwise, it is `1`.
-This behavior of the is-present dimension means that traversing over the legal items behaves as expected, while the traversal over the items outside the original index space traverses `0` items.
+This behavior of the is-present dimension ensures that traversing over the legal items behaves as expected, while the traversal over the items outside the original index space traverses `0` items.

-        This essentially emulates a pattern commonly found on parallel platforms (such as CUDA), where we map each thread to an element of an array (for simplicity; but we can generalize) and then each thread starts its work by checking whether its corresponding index falls within the bounds of the array.
-For this case, we might use `into_blocks_dynamic<ArrayDim, GridDim, BlockDim, DimIsPresent>` and then use `auto ct = cuda_threads<GridDim,BlockDim>(transformed_traverser)` to by the appropriate dimensions, the traversal performed by the `ct.inner()` inner traverser then transparently and checks the array bound as if we used the `if (outside) return;` pattern manually.
+        This essentially emulates a pattern commonly found in algorithms for massively parallelized platforms (such as CUDA), where we map each thread to an element of an array (we assume an array for simplicity - but we can generalize) and then each thread starts its work by checking whether its corresponding index falls within the bounds of the array.
+For this case, we might use `into_blocks_dynamic<ArrayDim, GridDim, BlockDim, DimIsPresent>` and then use `auto ct = cuda_threads<GridDim, BlockDim>(transformed_traverser)` to bind the appropriate dimensions, the traversal performed by the `ct.inner()` inner traverser then transparently checks the array bound as if we used the `if (x >= array_length) return;` pattern manually.

+    - there is also a symmetrical transformation called `merge_blocks`

   - `sized_vector<Dim>(size)` - Adds a new dimension to the traversal.
 This has limited usefulness to traversal transformations, but it is the most basic transformation for memory layouts.

-    - there is also a symmetrical transformation called `merge_blocks`

-  - `fix<Dim>(value)`, `fix<Dims...>(values...)`, `fix(state)` - Specifies a traversal through a certain row, column, block, etc.
+  - `fix<Dim>(value)`, `fix<Dims...>(values...)`, `fix(state)` - Limits the traversal to a certain row, column, block, etc.

   - `bcast<Dim>(length)` - Creates a dimension that just consumes an index from a certain range of values.
 The result is not affected by any particular index from the given range.

-    - Typically used as a placeholder: e.g. when binding dimensions via `cuda_threads`, or when adding blocking to some implementation configurations, we can use `bcast` for others to preserve the same API.
+    - Typically used as a placeholder: e.g. when binding dimensions via `cuda_threads`; or when adding blocking to some implementation configurations, we can use `bcast` in other configurations to preserve the same API.

-  - `rename<OldDim, NewDim>` - Renames a dimension of a structure, especially useful to specify that we want two (or more) structures to be traversed in parallel along some axes (in such cases, we would typically apply the rename directly to the given structure(s)).
+  - `rename<OldDim, NewDim>` - Renames a dimension of a structure.
+This is especially useful when we want to specify that two (or more) structures are to be traversed in parallel along some axes (in such cases, we would typically apply the rename directly to the given structure(s)).

-  - `shift<Dim>(offset)` - Makes the index provided for the specified dimension mapped to another, shifted by the given offset; also shortens the length of the traversal through the dimension accordingly so all shifted indices are within the original range.
+  - `shift<Dim>(offset)` - Makes the index provided for the specified dimension mapped to another that is shifted by the given offset; also shortens the length of the traversal through the dimension accordingly so all shifted indices are within the original range.

-  - `slice<Dim>(offset, length)` - This is a generalization of `shift`, which also explicitly restricts the length of the specified dimension.
+  - `slice<Dim>(offset, length)` - This is a generalization of `shift` that also explicitly restricts the length of the specified dimension.
 This is useful whenever we require a traversal through a contiguous subset of indices.
-An example of a typical use case is a stencil.
+An example of a typical use case is a [stencil](#stencil).

 It is noteworthy that the same transformations can be applied to memory layouts and traversals alike.
-It is also possible to provide more, user-defined, transformations.
+The transformations are programmed so they accept and propagate type-literal arguments to enable further optimizations.
+It is also possible to provide more, user-defined, transformations as needed.

 ### Kmeans

 Noarr is not viable just in simple computation kernels performing work on some regular structures.
 The implementation of this algorithm showcases some of the more advanced uses of the library, including a simple data (de)serialization example.

 - [kmeans](./kmeans) contains three versions of an implementation of the k-means algorithm (two Noarr versions and one in pure C++).
 One Noarr version uses Noarr bags and the other one does not.
-The names follow the naming scheme of the other two algorithms.
+The names follow the naming scheme of the previously mentioned two algorithms.

   - [kmeans-gen.py](./kmeans/kmeans-gen.py): A Python script that generates data that are very likely to be clustered deterministically into the expected number of clusters.
-It also attempts to choose inputs that make the process more resistant to numeric errors caused by floating-point arithmetics.
+It also attempts, using a simple heuristic, to generate such data that the process is maximally resistant to numeric errors caused by floating-point arithmetics.

     `make generate-kmeans` uses this script to generate a few test inputs (it uses a pre-specified seed to promote replicability).